 A laptop has become a necessity for most students who are past the elementary school.
 However, considering the cost of education, especially at the university level, students often cannot fit into their budgets top-of-the line laptops.
-The good news is that it is possible to find capable devices that meet students needs for $700 or less.
+The good news is that it is possible to find capable devices that meet students needs for under $700.

 When looking around for laptops, it is easy to be swayed by specifications: how much RAM is included; how well does the CPU benchmark.
 However, those things don’t always matter as much as, for example, physical attributes of a laptop.